 As a local resident and business owner, I feel that I have a moral obligation to give back to the community.
-I know I can take it to an extreme on many occasions, but if the worst thing someone can say about me is that I donated a lot of time and money to many different charities, I will be okay with that!
-It is fall of 2007 as I write this.
-I will list a few notables down below from other things I have done and update them accordingly.
-As you will read, I am a member of the Plymouth Area Chamber of Commerce, and the South Shore Women’s Business Network (yes, there are male owned companies here as well).
-I have also been in the Cranberry County Chamber of Commerce, as well as the South Shore Chamber of Commerce, over the years.
-We have sponsored youth sports across the South Shore, numerous police and fire department events, cancer, and MS, to name a few- there is not much we do not try and do, as it is what part of being in a community requires, teamwork.
-We have painted houses for Habitat for Humanity, and we have donated time and paint for Local Art Guilds, little league, and high school booster clubs.
-We also ran a contest to give away a free Children’s Room Makeover last year, and we had some fabulous entries!
-We ended up picking, instead of just one winner, a 2nd place, and we even painted a 3rd room at cost of materials and portion of labor, well under what it cost!
+I know I can take it to an extreme at times, but if the worst thing someone can say about me is that I donated a lot of time and money to many different charities, that’s fine by me!
+As I write this, it is fall of 2016.
+I am a member of the Plymouth Area Chamber of Commerce and The Cape Cod Canal Chamber of Commerce.
+I have also been in the Cranberry County Chamber of Commerce and the South Shore Chamber of Commerce.
+Over the years. we have sponsored youth sports across the South Shore, numerous police and fire department events which benefit the fight of cancer, and MS, to name a couple.
+There is not much we do not try to help with, as it is what part of being in a community requires, teamwork.
+We have painted houses for Habitat for Humanity.
+We have also donated time and supplies to Local Art Guilds, little leagues, and high school booster clubs.
+We run contests from time to time to give away free Children’s Room Makeovers.
+We have received some fabulous entries!
+The last year we ran this contest, instead of just one winner, we not only picked a 1st place winner but we also added a 2nd place, and we even painted a 3rd room at just the cost of materials and small portion of labor, well under the normal cost!
 The 1st place winner, Robert Richter, submitted a great essay!
-As the winner, he received newly painted ceilings, walls and trim, new wall to wall carpet from Sherwin Williams, and a new stereo from my friend John Bonwitt, owner of Wiring Solutions.
+As the winner, he received newly painted ceilings, walls, trim, new wall to wall carpet from Sherwin Williams, and a new stereo from my friend John Bonwitt, owner of Wiring Solutions.
 I then added in the final touches of curtains, comforter and sheets, and two Patriots pictures, one autographed to Robert.
 All who entered the contest received a thank you letter, and a gift card to Friendly’s for taking the time to write an essay.
-I am so happy to live on the South Shore, and feel it is a special place, and I am here to stay, to live, and to help it be a wonderful place to live!
+I am so happy to live on the South Shore.
+This is a special place, and I am here to stay, to live, and to help make it a better place to live!

 In November of 2001, One Stop was chosen Business of the Year by the Plymouth Area Chamber of Commerce.
-I had spoken and passed out awards before, at many of our company parties, but this was the first time I had to stand up in front of 300 local business owners and politicians, to receive an award.
-It was truly a great feeling, and I was not as nervous as I thought I would be in speaking to the crowd.
+I have spoken and passed out awards before, at many of our company parties, but this was the first time I had to stand up in front of 300 local business owners and politicians, to receive an award.
+It was truly a great feeling, and I was not as nervous as I thought I would be!

-Jeff Cohen serves on the Board of Directors for the Boys & Girls Club of Plymouth.
+Jeff Cohen served for many years on the Board of Directors for the Boys & Girls Club of Plymouth.
 In his time on the board, he has co-chaired the fundraising committee.
-One of the more successful benefits the club has is the Annual Valentines Ball, which was Jeff’s idea for a nice formal party, back in 2001 and raised $12,000, after expenses that year.
-Funds raised have increased each year, by almost $10,000, and last years ball (co-chaired by Coralee “Max” Burke- her back ground in floral design and arrangements has been integral in most prior balls) raised over $70,000 after expenses!
-The combined Valentine’s Ball funds raised to date have directly generated over $250,000 after expenses and have become a feature event in town, as the premiere formal/semi formal event, with great music, dining, and silent and live auctions each year.
+One of the more successful benefits recommended by Jeff was the Annual Valentines Ball.
+This was a formal party.
+In 2001 it raised $12,000, after expense.
+Funds raised have increased each year, by almost $10,000 In 2010, the last year we held the ball, we raised over $70,000 after expenses!
+The combined Valentine’s Ball funds raised was over $250,000.

 One Stop and Jeff have been very active in raising money and helping out the Special Olympics of Mass, and Special Olympics of Plymouth.
 In past years the town had hosted a benefit known as the “Corporate Games” and One Stop was a force in raising over $3000 each year.
 Jeff was voted into the Mass Special Olympics Hall of Fame for his work with them over the years, raising over $10,000 during the games, and One Stop is looking forward to the eventual return of the games.
 We as a company have received numerous plaques and awards for our help, but more importantly, we have put many smiles on many faces.
 If you have never attended an event, it is a must, as the energy and the sheer joy on the participants faces will change your life, and brighten any day, for years to come.